kafelka/express-exercises/README.md

 You will notice that express has been added to package.json as a dependency

 ### 4. Fix the index script
 Have a look at index.js.
-Try to use it by running 'node index.js' on the commad line.
+Try to use it by running 'node index.js' on the command line.